johnfoderaro/markdown-editor/readme.md

 # Markdown Editor

-Markdown editor that consumes a REST API for creating, editing and deleting markdown content.
+Markdown web editor for creating, editing and deleting markdown content or other plain text files.
 The View layer for [markdown-api's](https://github.com/johnfoderaro/markdown-api) Model-Controller RESTful application with Express and MongoDB.

+## Currently a work in progress

 ### Editor
 ![editor](/screenshots/editor.png?raw=true)